XMUMY/docs/docs/developer/docs/get-started.md

     - mkdocs-material
     - pygments

-    Which usually can be done by `pip3 install mkdocs mkdocs-material pygments`
+    Which usually can be done by `pip3 install mkdocs mkdocs-material pygments` or `conda install -c conda-forge mkdocs mkdocs-material` if you are using conda.

 3. Clone repository of documents.